-There are many reasons to switch from cows milk to a non-dairy alternative, be that entirely or just to reduce the amount of dairy you consume.
-For some it’s a medical condition such as lactose intolerance that drives the change; for others, it’s an ethical decision or simply a matter of taste.
+There are many reasons to switch from cows milk to a dairy free alternative, be that entirely or just to reduce the amount of dairy you consume.
+For some it’s a medical condition such as lactose or dairy intolerance that drives the change; for others, it’s an ethical decision or simply a matter of taste.
 Whatever your motivation, it’s important to find which suits you best, to ensure you meet your nutritional requirements.

 Soya, almond, coconut, oat, rice, and hemp are the some of the most common dairy free milk alternatives, all offering various nutritional values.
 Anthony Glock, physiologist at AXA PPP healthcare, guides us through some key aspects for you to consider when choosing an alternative.

 “Cows’ milk is a great source of protein, which is an important component of the diet and essential for muscle repair and growth as well as keeping our bones strong,” says Anthony.
 Compared to plant-based milks, cows’ milk has the highest amount of protein (8g) per serving; soya comes in second with similar levels at 7g.
 The rest of the dairy free milks that are available don’t contain much at all; coconut, hemp, rice, oat and almond milk have very little to no protein, with a maximum of 1g per serving.